-It is the role of the Tinley Park Public Library to provide the people of Tinley Park and all other eligible patrons with materials in a variety of formats, programs and services to suit their cultural, educational, informational and recreational needs.
+It is the role of the Tinley Park Public Library to enrich the community and all other eligible patrons by providing dynamic resources, exceptional service, and reliable information in a comfortable, welcoming space.
 The purpose of this Patron Behavior Policy is to ensure that the library has a pleasant and productive environment for its users to fulfill those needs.
 All patrons shall have fair and equitable opportunity to the quiet use and enjoyment of the library’s services, materials and facilities without being subjected to unreasonable interference or disturbance by others.
 Patrons using the Library are expected to conduct themselves in a manner that is appropriate to the Library’s purpose.

 Patrons who violate the library’s rules of behavior will be asked to stop the unacceptable behavior or activity.
 Patrons who continue to violate the rules of behavior may be asked for identification and will be required to leave the building for the day.
 In the case of misconduct which is extreme, the offender will be asked to leave the building immediately, or the police will be called.

 UNACCEPTABLE BEHAVIOR IN THE LIBRARY OR ON THE BOOKMOBILE INCLUDES:

 - Disruptive behavior such as rowdiness, running, noise, vandalism, obscene or vulgar language or such behavior not in accordance with the normal use of the library.
 Cellular phone or pager use that impinges the rights of others will be considered disruptive behavior.

 - Entering unauthorized areas, remaining in the building after closing or when requested to leave during emergency situations.